Why do you need a title?

-- It tells your audience what your essay or project is about.
+- To tell your audience what your essay or project is about

 Title Fail: What to Avoid

-The problem most people have when it comes time to give their work a title is that they forget the purpose of a title (to inform and create interest).
-They just stick a generic title at the top of the page that fails to tell anyone what the project is about.
-Worse still, their basic title is downright boring.
+A common problem that people have when they give their work a title is that they forget what a title is actually for: to inform and create interest.
+Instead, they slap a generic, boring title at the top of the page that doesn’t tell the reader anything about what the project is about.

 Homework